-From food festivals to gigs and comedy, make May one to remember with these amazing events.
+From art trails to gigs and comedy, make July one to remember with these amazing events.

-May is here and there are loads of fantastic events to enjoy in Leeds this month.
-You’ve got mammoth clubnights, huge West End shows and the return of a city-wide food festival.
-But that’s just the tip of the iceberg, especially with the duo of bank holiday weekends that await – so go ahead and make the most of everything Leeds has to offer this month.
+July is here and there are loads of fantastic events to enjoy in Leeds this month.
+You’ve got unique outdoor clubnights, huge West End shows and the return of two Fantastic food and drink festivals.
+But that’s just the tip of the iceberg – so go ahead and find out what’s on in Leeds this month.

 Picks of the Month

-From huge gigs to big West End shows, these are the events you can’t miss in Leeds this month.
+From an extraordinary clubnight to a huge tattoo expo, these are the events you won’t want to miss this month.

-Evita is at Leeds Grand Theatre from Tuesday 16th to Saturday 20th May 2017.
+Dirty Dancing is at Leeds Grand Theatre from Monday 24th to Saturday 29th July 2017.